Iran, six world powers resume expert talks on nuclear deal

-GENEVA/BRUSSELS (Reuters) - Iran and six world powers resumed expert-level talks in Geneva on Thursday to work out how to put into practice a landmark deal obliging Tehran to curb its nuclear program in return for some relief from economic sanctions.
+GENEVA/BRUSSELS, Dec 19 (Reuters) - Iran and six world powers began expert-level talks in Geneva on Thursday to work out how to put into practice a landmark deal obliging Tehran to curb its nuclear programme in return for some relief from economic sanctions.

-But diplomats said much progress had been achieved in the four-day meeting on December 9-12 in Vienna and expressed hope they could wrap up the practical discussions at meetings in Geneva on Thursday and Friday.
+But diplomats said much progress had been achieved in the four-day meeting on Dec.
+9-12 in Vienna, and expressed hope they could wrap up the practical discussions at meetings in Geneva on Thursday and Friday.

-Specifically, they would decide when western governments ease sanctions and how much prior verification of any Iranian curbs of its most sensitive nuclear work would be needed ahead of time.
+Specifically, they would decide when western governments lift some economic sanctions and Iran curbs its most sensitive nuclear work.

-Diplomats have said their target time frame was the second half of January, possibly on the day of the next meeting of EU foreign ministers on January 20, who could approve easing of EU sanctions.

 “We were at an advanced stage in Vienna,” said a diplomat from one of the six world powers.
 “A lot of work has been done so we can go very fast.”